Jennifer Thorp is an award-winning writer and librettist based in Ireland.

 “BEOWULF”

 “Beowulf”, commissioned by Armonico Consort & AC Academy Singers with a score by Toby Young, premiered in 2017 with soprano Elin Manahan Thomas and harpist Catrin Finch .
-It toured in 2019 and the score will be published by Editions Peters.
+It toured in 2019 and was recorded and published by Signum.

 WITCH: AN OPERA